Milkitic/KeyASIO.Net/docs/architecture.md

 Dependencies point inward toward contracts and primitives.
 In particular, `KeyAsio.Sync` has no dependency on `KeyAsio.Application`, and neither plugin contracts nor application services depend on Avalonia/Suki.

+Synchronization extensions follow dependency inversion: `KeyAsio.Sync` owns the narrow `ISyncExtensionHost` port, while `KeyAsio.Application` implements it with `SyncPluginCoordinator`.
+The coordinator adapts `SyncSessionContext` to the read-only plugin contract and owns plugin callback dispatch, propagation rules and exception isolation.

 ## Audio device transactions

 All application-level device changes go through `IAudioDeviceOperationCoordinator`.
 A transition is serialized,